sendgrid/docs/source/User_Guide/Settings/ip_warmup.md

 When an ISP observes email suddenly coming from a new or "cold" IP address, they will take notice and immediately begin evaluating the traffic coming from that IP.
 Since ISPs treat email volume as a key determining factor when detecting spam, it is best to begin sending a low to moderate volume, eventually working your way up to larger volumes.
 This gives the receiving email providers a chance to closely observe your sending habits and record how your recipients engage with your email.

-A gradual warm up does not always guarantee a perfect sending reputation.
+A gradual warm-up does not always guarantee a perfect sending reputation.
 It is still important to follow sending [best practices](https://sendgrid.com/blog/10-tips-to-keep-email-out-of-the-spam-folder/).

 {% info %}
 It is much easier to establish a positive reputation as a new sender, than it is to repair an existing reputation.